Products Technologies Demo Docs Blog Support Company

 The ReportingCloud Portal enables you to create MS Word compatible templates that can be merged with JSON data using the ReportingCloud API in order to create documents in formats like Adobe PDF.

 A highly requested feature is the usage of this editor to be used outside the portal, but directly in your application.
-Technically, this was possible using the MVC or WebForms components part of our ASP.NET product TX Text Control .NET Server for ASP.NET.
+Technically, this was possible using the MVC or WebForms components part of our ASP.NET product TX Text Control .NET Server.

 Now, we released a widget to beta that can be embedded into any HTML page just by adding a JavaScript tag.
 All you need is a ReportingCloud account (trial or paid license).
 This article explains the required steps to embed a fully-featured editor widget to your plain HTML page: